bluuewhale/bluuewhale.github.io/content/posts/further-optimizing-my-java-swiss-table.md

 Not bad for deleting a helper method call.

-(If you're reading this and thinking "this is why micro-optimizations feel like magic tricks," yes.
-This is exactly that.)

 ## 6) Next bottleneck: `VectorMask.toLong()` on ARM (NEON movemask pain)

 Once `equals()` stopped dominating the profile, something else stepped forward into the spotlight: `VectorMask.toLong()`.